Tell us your vocation story.

 God slowly started to reveal a call to the priesthood during my time in college.
 During my 4th year, I went through a pretty big interior conversion and got very involved at St. Paul’s Catholic Center.
 The following summer (2016), I was invited by a friend to Cor Jesu at St. Robert’s in Shorewood.
 At Cor Jesu, I met Fr.
 Luke Strand and was encouraged by him and another priest to think about the priesthood.

 Jesus told us that the two greatest commandments are to love God and love others.
-At different moments over the last few years, the Holy Spirit has convicted me to live my life for God and for souls.
+At different moments over the last several years, the Holy Spirit has convicted me to live my life for God and for souls.
 While I often fall short, that is how I want to spend life, being poured out for God and His people.
 At the end of our lives, all that will matter is being with God in Heaven for all of eternity.

 What is the greatest challenge facing a man considering the seminary?